Three-Loop Gauge Beta Functions in Supersymmetric Theories with Exponential Higher Covariant Derivative Regularization: Preliminaries

-Two–loop expressions in supersymmetric gauge theories with Yukawas are classical~\cite{Yamada1994}, and comprehensive formulae compatible with HCD for semi–simple groups and multiple couplings were derived in \cite{Kazantsev2020,Haneychuk2022,Haneychuk2025}.
-For later reference we quote the multi–coupling HCD form (see also~\cite{Korneev2021}): \begin{widetext}
+Two–loop expressions in supersymmetric gauge theories with Yukawas are classical~\cite{Yamada1994}.
+In the HCD framework for semi–simple groups and multiple couplings, compact formulas compatible with PV subtraction were derived in Refs.~\cite{Kazantsev2020,Haneychuk2022,Haneychuk2025}.
+For later use we quote the multi–coupling HCD form (see also Ref.~\cite{Korneev2021}):